 QSPI programming on a ZCU102 board requires the Zynq UltraScale+ device to boot in JTAG mode from both XSDK and Vivado Hardware Manager.

-The programming flow is to set the boot mode pins to JTAG and issue a PS_POR_B before programming the QSPI.
+The programming flow in 2017.2 and earlier is to set the boot mode pins to JTAG and issue a PS_POR_B before programming the QSPI.

 The programming flow also requires you to specify an FSBL that runs on A53 (an FSBL running on R5 will not work) to help the programmer to initialize the system.

-If you are QSPI programming with SDK 2016.3 and older, the FSBL should be generated for an A53 processor only.
+If you are QSPI programming with SDK 2017.2 and earlier, the FSBL should be generated for an A53 processor only.

 |Boards & Kits||